ConceptaNjolima/MyTNTResources/Week 2/[ENG2.2]View component layout.md

 Total time: 2 hours, 30 minutes

-- 60 minutes - **Pre-session**): background learning, research, and investigations
+- 45 minutes - **Pre-session**): background learning, research, and investigations
-- 60 minutes - **Instructional Session**
+- 30 minutes - **Instructional Session**
-  - 20 minutes - Components discussion in groups
+  - 5 minutes - Discussion in groups
-  - 10 minutes – Review basic component's ideas
+  - 10 minutes –  Layout using HTML Tables
-  - 10 minutes - Discuss component types
+  - 10 minutes - Layout using CSS Flexbox
-  - 10 minutes – Explain component's lifecycle
-  - 10 minutes - Exercise Setup
+  - 5 minutes - Exercise Setup
-- 30 minutes - **Post-session**: pair programming Exercise
+- 45 minutes - **Post-session**: pair programming Exercise

-## Pre-session (30 minutes)
+## Pre-session (45 minutes)

 *Prepare for the session* [here](../../../wiki/[ENG2.2]View-component-layout)

 ## Session Details

+Components are most useful when their contents are generated on the fly based on the data passed to them.
+But how can we layout a web page when we don't know what the final content of the page will be? or when the content may continue to change as the user interacts with the page?

+ Two useful options for working with this kind of dynamic layout are **HTML Tables** and **CSS Flexbox**.

-### Session Discussion (15 minutes)
+### Session Discussion (5 minutes)

 In your team channels, answer the following questions; be prepared to share an insight or example with the class

 - Even though the website http://nytime.com displays as rows and columns, why is it not created as an HTML table?
 What is a table?
 - What is one question about the CSS flexbox that is confusing everyone in your team?

-### Components and Data (5 minutes) ###

-Components are most useful when their contents are generated on the fly based on the data passed to them.
-But how can we layout a web page when we don't know what the final content of the page will be? or when the content may continue to change as the user interacts with the page?

- Two useful options for working with this kind of dynamic layout are **HTML Tables** and **CSS Flexbox**.

 ### Layout using an HTML Table (10 minutes)